weex/phpBMS/README.txt

 UPDATING AN INSTALLED VERSION OR MODULE
 =========================================================================

+ **NOTE BEFORE UPDATING**
+ Because of the extensive changes and database modifications in v0.6b, certain data will be replaced.
+This should not affect your client, product, or invoice records, but may affect saved searches and sorts, displayable columns and report definitions.
+If you wish to save these records, you may need to integrate the updates by hand.
+The updatexml.php files give a general walkthrough on what changes are needed

  1. If you are updating or upgrading your current installation of phpBMS from a web browser point to the update.php file located in the install directory. (e.g. if you installed phpBMS to the root web